lsimps204/timeline-tracker/README.md

 * Vue.js: the JavaScript framework used to build the single page application.
 * Vue-router: for front-end routing.
 * Vuex: to allow use of the Flux architectural pattern, where application state is housed in a single store available to all components.
 * d3.js: for creating visualizations based on data existing in the store.
+* Google Maps API
 * Jest/Vue-test-utils: used in combination to allow testing of application components
 * Vee-validate: For validating user form inputs
 * Webpack: for building the application and compiling assets
+* Bootstrap and Bulma: CSS frameworks for styling the app.

 Server:
 * Flask: Python web micro-framework for forwarding the SPA Axios requests to the API.
 Forwarding done via the Requests library.
 * Node/Express: Forwards the SPA Axios requests to the API.

 ## Build Setup